-- After installing the rear wheel, always operate the foot brake until the pressure point is reached.
+After installing the rear wheel, always operate the foot brake until the pressure point is reached.

-- Check the rear hub rubber dampers. 🌂 (🕶 p.
-108) - Check the wheel bearing for damage and wear. - " If the wheel bearing is damaged or worn: - Change the wheel bearing. - Clean and grease the shaft seal rings lacktriangle and mating surfaces lacktriangle of the spacers.
+- Check the wheel bearing for damage and wear. - " If the wheel bearing is damaged or worn: - Change the wheel bearing. - Clean and grease the shaft seal rings 1 and mating surfaces A of the spacers.

-Long-life grease (☞ p.
+Long-life grease ( p.
 172)

-- Clean the thread of the wheel spindle and nut 2. - Clean the fixing locations on the brake caliper support and swingarm. - Install the rubber damper and rear sprocket carrier on the rear wheel. - Position the rear wheel. - ✓ The brake linings are correctly positioned. - Push the rear wheel as far forward as possible and place the chain on the rear sprocket.
+- Clean the thread of the wheel spindle and axle nut. - Clean the mating surfaces of the brake caliper support and swingarm. - Install the rubber damper and rear sprocket carrier on the rear wheel. - Position the rear wheel. - ✓ The brake linings are correctly positioned. - Push the rear wheel as far forward as possible and place the chain on the rear sprocket.